The Boys with the Golden Stars: Moldavia

-In a variant from Moldavia, the youngest maiden promises to give birth to twin children with golden hair.
+In a Moldovan tale published by author and folklorist Grigore Botezatu with the Romanian Cyrillic title "Дой фець логофець ку пэрул де аур" (Transcription: Doi feţi logofeţi cu părul de aur; English: "Two Children with Hair of Gold"), the youngest maiden promises to give birth to twin children with golden hair.
 A witch takes the newborn royals and tries to kill them by putting them under the hooves of animals to be trampled.
 She fails, so she resorts to burying both under the threshold.
 The boys become walnut trees, then lambs, then ducks, then regain human form.

 Hungary

 Hungarian scholarship classifies the ATU 707 tale under the banner of "The Golden-Haired Twins" (Hungarian: Az aranyhajú ikrek).
 In addition, the Hungarian Folktale Catalogue (MNK) indexes it as its own Hungarian type, under classification MNK 707*, Az aranyhajú két testvér ("The Two Golden-Haired Brothers"), with 13 variants, four of them combined with other types.
 In this Hungarian type, after the king marries the sister that promises the wonder-children, a rival woman takes the twins and buries them; on their grave, talking trees sprout, and the twins go through a cycle of transformations.

 In the tale A mostoha királyfiakat gyilkoltat, the step-parent asks for the organs of the twin children to eat.
 They are killed, their bodies are buried in the garden and from their grave two apple trees sprout.

-In the tale A mosolygó alma ("The Smiling Apple"), a king sends his page to pluck some fragant scented apples in a distant garden.
+In the tale A mosolygó alma ("The Smiling Apple"), a king sends his page to pluck some fragrant scented apples in a distant garden.
 When the page arrives at the garden, a dishevelled old man appears and takes him into his house, where the old man's three young daughters live.
 The daughters comment among themselves their marriage wishes: the third wishes to marry the king and give him two golden-haired children, one with a "comet star" on the forehead and another with a sun.
 The rest of the story follows The Boys with the Golden Star format.

 Other Magyar variant is Die zwei goldhaarigen Kinder (Hungarian: "A két aranyhajú gyermek"; English: "The Two Children with Golden Hair").
 The tale begins akin to tale type ATU 450, "Brother and Sister", wherein the boy drinks from a puddle and becomes a deer, and his sister is found by the king during a hunt.
 The sister, in this variant, begs the king to take her, for she will bear him twin sons with golden hair.
 After the twin boys are born, they are buried in the ground and go through a cycle of transformations, from golden-leaved trees, to lambs to humans again.
 When they assume human form, the Moon, the Sun and the Wind give them clothes and shoes.